CoMakery/comakery-app/README.md

 You can deploy the server using the deploy to Heroku Button which relies on the `app.json`.
 You can also deploy the app using the docker file similarly to the docker development environment setup.

+## What Branch Should I Deploy From?

+You should deploy from the `master` branch.
+New code is merged into the `acceptance` branch for QA checks before getting merged into `master`.

 ## Deploying to Heroku with app.json

 This is useful if you want to create a new environment.